voidsy-gmbh/pyThermoNDT/README.md

 ```
 conda env create -f environment.yml
 ```
 This will create a new conda environment called `pythermondt-dev` with all the necessary dependencies installed.
-It will also install pyThermoNDT in development mode.
-This means that changes to the source code will immediately be reflected in the environment without having to reinstall the package every time.
-For more information on development mode see the [setuptools documentation](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
-Use Select Interpreter in VSCode to select the conda environment as the interpreter for the workspace.
-This will allow VSCode to use the conda environment for running the code and provide proper code completion.
+The package will be installed in development mode, similar to the Pip setup above.

 ### Running Tests
 Tests are written using pytest and are located in [tests](tests/).
 Tests can be run locally using the following command: